 Spritz your child’s sheets, or their mattress, with an antibacterial linen spray, infused with essential oils, to help them have an even more peaceful sleep.

-I recommend this antibacterial linen spray recipe from Brave Little Mom – however, try just 30 drops of lavender when mixing for children.
+I recommend this antibacterial linen spray recipe.
+However, try using just 30 drops of lavender when mixing for children, omitting the other essential oils from the recipe.

 3. Omega-3 & Magnesium Supplements